Coupling: Grid

 A grid coupling is composed of two shaft hubs, a metallic grid spring, and a split cover kit.
 Torque is transmitted between the two coupling shaft hubs through the metallic grid spring element.

 Like metallic gear and disc couplings, grid couplings have a high torque density.
 A benefit of grid couplings, over either gear or disc couplings, is the ability their grid coupling spring elements have to absorb and spread peak load impact energy over time.
 This reduces the magnitude of peak loads and offers some vibration dampening capability.
 A negative of the grid coupling design is that it generally is very limited in its ability to accommodate the misalignment.

 Highly flexible

 Highly flexible couplings are installed when resonance or torsional vibration might be an issue, since they are designed to eliminate torsional vibration problems and to balance out shock impacts.

-They are used in installations where the systems requires a high level of torsional flexibility and misalignment capacity.
+They are used in installations where the systems require a high level of torsional flexibility and misalignment capacity.
 This type of coupling provides an effective damping of torsional vibrations, and high displacement capacity, which protects the drive.
 The design of the highly flexible elastic couplings makes assembly easier.
 These couplings also compensate shaft displacements (radial, axial and angular) and the torque is transmitted in shear.
-Depending on the size and stiffness of the coupling, the flexible part may be single and/or multi row.
+Depending on the size and stiffness of the coupling, the flexible part may be single- or multi-row.